darktable/Unity-NorthStar/README.md

 ## Boat Movement

-With most of the game taking place on the vessel *Polaris* as it sails through a variety of ocean conditions, *North Star* achieves a variable motion on the boat to simulate the natural bobbing and swaying of sailing while paying special heed to the player’s comfort.
+Most of the game takes place *Polaris* as it sails through a variety of ocean conditions, *North Star* achieves a variable motion on the boat to simulate the natural bobbing and swaying of sailing while paying special heed to the player’s comfort.

 ## Comfort Settings

-Before starting the game, the player can set up their experience through the main menu.
-In addition to seated mode and height detection, the player can elect their sailing comfort level.
-There are 4 comfort levels to choose from (Calm, Choppy, Rough, Sailor), with the lowest dampening the natural movement of the boat to be negligible, and each following level intensifying the sailing experience further towards the highest and most realistic level.
+Before starting the game, players can set up their experience through the main menu.
+In addition to seated mode and height detection, they can elect their sailing comfort level.
+There are 4 comfort levels to choose from (Calm, Choppy, Rough, Sailor), with the lowest dampening the natural movement of the boat to be negligible, and each following level intensifying the sailing experience further toward the highest and most realistic level.

 ## Time of Day

-Included in the *North Star* project is a Time of Day system, where designers can define Environment Profiles to determine the sun/moon position, color of the sky, directional light and more.
+Included in the *North Star* project is a Time of Day system, where designers can define Environment Profiles to determine the sun/moon position, color of the sky, directional light, and more.
 Designers can set up multiple Environment Profiles and either transition between them over a duration, or switch to new profiles immediately (ie: during a teleport or load screen).

 ## Ropes